(written in 2004; reviewed/revised 3/2019)

 Instead, each patient will need an approach to lab testing that meets her or his need for safety, balanced with his or her need to avoid pain and inconvenience and expense.

-Addendum: CNS News, April 2004 issue, Special Report insert.
-Source attribution, corrected 5/28/04 with input from James Prudden of CNS News:
+*The expert conversation was published by CNS News, April 2004 issue, Special Report insert.
+I was invited to correct this attribution on 5/28/04 with input from James Prudden of CNS News: